rubytaiwan/rubyconf.tw/2011/speakers/rulingcom.md

 # Allen Cheng 鄭緯綸

-Allen Cheng is the founder of RulingDigital, which is now the biggest academic CMS provider in Taiwan, and is planning to switch all his thousands and keep growing websites from PHP to RoR.
+Allen Cheng is the founder of RulingDigital, which is now the biggest academic CMS provider in Taiwan, and is planning to switch all his thousands and keep growing websites from PHP to Rails.
 And then, open the CMS.

 # Christophe Vilayphiou 林順發

 Christophe Vilayphiou worked with Ruby at Entreprise-facile.com, a SaaS company in France for 2 years, and now works in RulingDigital as the project leader of new product development.

-# Matt Fu傅儒淵
+# Matthew Kaito Fu 傅儒淵

+Matthew was a volunteer for building a church information system using Ruby on Rails.
+He is enthused at reach out more people and love to use IT for helping those might in need.
+He loves Ruby's high efficient and believe is a great tool for achieving his dream.

 ## Subject